There's so much more to see and do in Shakespeare's home town, Stratford-upon-Avon.

 William Shakespeare was born at the half-timbered Tudor family home in Henley Street, Stratford-upon-Avon in 1564.
 The house is open all year round.

 William Shakespeare's granddaughter, Elizabeth Hall, married a property developer in the town, Thomas Nash.
-Nash's House is next door to Shakespeare's home in Stratford towards the end of his life, New Place.
+Nash's House is next door to New Place, the Stratford home Shakespeare lived in towards the end of his life.
 It's open all year round.

 Hall's Croft is named after the physician Dr John Hall who married William Shakespeare's eldest daughter, Susanna.
 Hall's Croft is open all year round.

 Mary Arden's House and the adjacent Palmer's Farm demonstrate life on a Tudor working farm - they're both open from March through to November.

 Before her marriage to William Shakespeare, Anne Hathaway lived in Shottery, a small village that you'll find about a mile away from Stratford.
 The beautiful thatched farmhouse is open all year round.

 Holy Trinity Church is where Shakespeare was baptised and is buried.
 You'll find it on the banks of the river Avon, a couple of minutes walk from our theatres.
 Subject to parish demands (things like weddings, christenings, services), the Church is open all year round.